yixinwei-oracle/Green-Button-Workshop/java-management/life-cycle-management/life-cycle-management.md

 In this lab, you will:

-* Create a Delete Java Runtime Work Request using the Java Management Service user interface
+* Create a Install Java Runtime Work Request using the Java Management Service user interface
+* Create a Delete Java Runtime Work Request using the same user interface
 * Cancel a Delete Java Runtime Work Request using the same user interface
+* View and monitor the status of Delete Java Runtime Work Requests created using the same user interface

 ### Prerequisites

 * You have signed up for an account with Oracle Cloud Infrastructure and have received your sign-in credentials.
-* You are using an Oracle Linux image on your host machine or compute instance for this workshop.
-* Access to the cloud environment and resources configured in Lab 1.
+* Access to the cloud environment and resources configured in Lab 2.

 ## Task 1: Install Java Runtime